kaishin/redalemeden.com/content/posts/2022-05-02-ditching-docker-desktop-apple-silicon/index.md

  Performance was nothing to write home about either.
 But the straw that broke the camel back so to speak was the licensing changes that denoted a clear shift in the company’s focus and target audience.

-Docker Desktop is collection of tools bundled in a single app:
+Docker Desktop is collection of tools bundled in a single app: Engine, CLI, Compose, Build, Content Trust, Scan, Kubernetes, and Credential Helper.

-- Docker Engine
-- Docker CLI
-- Docker Compose
-- Docker Build
-- Docker Content Trust
-- Docker Scan
-- Kubernetes
-- Credential Helper

 Lucky for me, my use case is relatively simple—I mostly rely on Docker to run half a dozen databases locally.
 This means that I only need a subset of features that Docker Desktop ships with.

 As I started looking for alternatives, I was pleasantly surprised by how vibrant the containerization space is—there is no shortage of options with different interfaces and levels of control.
 On the requirement front, I mostly focused on compatibility with [`docker-compose`](https://docs.docker.com/compose/).
 Here are some of the alternatives I came across: